nuxt-modules/shopify/docs/configuration/hooks.md

 # Module hooks

 The module provides several hooks that can be used to customize its behavior.
-These hooks are available in the `hooks` property of the module configuration and within your nuxt and nitro app.
+These hooks are available in the `hooks` property of the module configuration and within your Nuxt and nitro app.

 ```ts
 // ~/server/plugins/your-plugin.ts